OliverLawrenceOvery/Self-AssessmentApp/README.md

 ### Sprint Retrospective
 In summary, this sprint was highly successful: the database was conceived and created according to the specification detailed in the user stories, and an easily extendable, flexible CRUD service was created to manage interactions between visual studio and the database.
 Structuring the WPF layer to conform to the MVVM design pattern was additionally achieved without any difficulty, however the navigation bar required more careful consideration.
 For example, ensuring that the home button was highlighted upon application start-up required the creation of an IsChecked binding on each button to achieve this.
-All user stories were deemed to be satisfied, and preparations have been for made for Sprint 2, such as the development of a framework for authentication unit testing.
+All user stories were deemed to be satisfied, and preparations have been made for Sprint 2, such as the development of a framework for authentication unit testing.